 So, you might be asking at this point, how do I keep my heart healthy in the first place?
 (If you have gotten this far, thanks for staying with me.
 It's too important a topic to ignore.
 Just a bit more…)

 - Maintain a healthy weight.
-Remember, obesity increases your risk (Losing just 3-5 pounds takes the load off your heart, lungs and brain)
+Remember, obesity increases your risk (Losing just 5-10 percent of your body weight takes the load off your heart, lungs and brain)

 - Exercise (Hate the gym?
 Just walk.
 Move.
 Take the stairs instead of the elevator.
 Don't be lazy - park your car all the way in the back of the parking lot.
 Dance around the house.
 Give up sitting too much.)
 A very large Nurses' Health Study found that walking briskly about three hours a week reduced the risk of a heart attack 30 to 40 percent.
 It's never too late, either – women who started walking at age 65 had the same benefit.

 - If you smoke – STOP.
 (Just do it.
 It's simply not worth the risk.)